tara-fenton/beer-tapper-js/readme.md

 #### Necessary Deliverables

 For the app:

-* A working game, built by you, hosted on [GitHub Pages](https://pages.github.com/)
+* A working game, built by you, hosted on [GitHub Pages](https://pages.github.com/) or [Bitballon](https://www.bitballoon.com)
 * A link to your hosted working game in the URL section of your GitHub repo
-* A git repository hosted on GitHub, with a link to your hosted game, and frequent commits dating back to the very beginning of the project
+* A git repository hosted on GitHub, with a link to your hosted game, and frequent commits dating back to the very beginning of the project (YOUR APP SHOULD BE LOCATED IN A SEPARATE STANDING REPO.
+DO NOT build your app in this repository.
+YOU MUST initiate a new repo on your GitHub account.)
 * A readme.md file with explanations of the technologies used, wireframes the approach taken, installation instructions, unsolved problems, etc.

 For the presentation:

-* Create a presentation deck - Google Slides, Keynote, PowerPoint - of at least 5 slides that answers the questions above and images of your wireframes and a screenshot of your landing page.
+* Create a presentation deck - Google Slides, Keynote, PowerPoint - of at least 3 slides that answer the questions above and images of your wireframes and a screenshot of your landing page.

 ---